Ian Happ homers twice as Cubs beat Nationals 5-2

 TRAINER’S ROOM

-Nationals: Manager Dave Martinez said OF Victor Robles was available off the bench after he left Wednesday night’s 4-3 win with right ankle soreness.
+Nationals: OF Victor Robles got the day off after he left Wednesday night’s 4-3 win with right ankle soreness.
 X-rays were negative.

 Cubs: OF Jason Heyward was placed on the 10-day injured list with a left hamstring strain.
-OF Nick Martini was recalled from Triple-A Iowa. … 1B Anthony Rizzo returned to the lineup after he left Tuesday’s 6-3 victory over the Nationals because of tightness in his lower back. … Pederson was checked on by an athletic trainer when he batted in the eighth, but he stayed in the game.
+OF Martini was recalled from Triple-A Iowa. … 1B Anthony Rizzo returned to the lineup after he left Tuesday’s 6-3 victory over the Nationals because of tightness in his lower back. … Pederson was checked on by an athletic trainer when he batted in the eighth, but he stayed in the game.
+Ross said he was told it was some kind of cramp.

 UP NEXT

-Nationals: Martinez planned to announce his starting pitcher for Friday night’s series opener against Baltimore after the game.
-RHP Jorge López (1-4, 6.35 ERA) starts for the visiting Orioles.
+Nationals: Strasburg had been sidelined by shoulder inflammation.
+RHP Jorge López (1-4, 6.35 ERA) starts for the Orioles.

 Cubs: RHP Kyle Hendricks (3-4, 5.27 ERA) starts Friday night in the opener of a three-game series at St. Louis.
 RHP Carlos Martínez (3-4, 4.35 ERA) takes the mound for the NL Central-leading Cardinals.